TheRealJake12/TheRealJake12/README.md

 * ~~self~~ proclaimed "professional hater".
 * I am a minor.
-* I am deemed as "Controversial" at times.
+* I am deemed as "controversial" at times.
 * I am not a very creative person, believe it or not.
 * I was once trapped in a *basement* for 2 years.
-Now I own *the basement*.
+* I own *the basement* now.
+* I live in a constant state of regret for the past and faint hope for the future.
 * There is oil in the walls.
+* I hate lists.
+* I enjoy watching and listening to thunderstorms.
+* I dislike people who play music out-loud in public places.

 # What Type Of Shit Do You Like?

 Depends, I'm back and forth on a lot of things.

-Music:
+Music, in no particular order:
 <details>

-  Random Game OSTs
+  Game OSTs

   2010 White Girl Music

-  2000's """edgy""" music from time to time
+  2000's """edgy""" music, from time to time

-  Everything inbetween
+  Gloryhammer

+  Nickelback
 </details>

 Games, In No Particular Order:
 <details>

+  Death Stranding (1 and 2)

   DEATH NOTE : Killer Within

   Terraria

+  Gem Defender

   Phasmophobia

   Quaver

+  Stellar Blade

+  Minecraft

   Among Us

-  Castle Crashers

   Team Fortress 2
 </details>